-- RSS feed items
+- RSS feed content

 - video thumbnails

 - social media share buttons

 - administrative forms (e.g. login, register, etc.)

-It all depends on the theme you have installed.
+It all depends on what theme you have installed.

-Here is an enlarged image of the widget panel of the above theme, where you can see that this specific theme only contains one widget area …
+Here is the widget panel of the theme above, so you can see that the WP theme only contains one widget area …

 (Multiple widgets areas)

-How Do I Access My WordPress Widgets?
+How Can I See My WP Widgets?

 (Activate or deactivate widgets using drag-and-drop)